THE BEE AWARDS

 Whether through programming, advocacy or direct student support, these individuals uphold Black excellence as a vital part of strengthening the entire campus community.
 The award recognizes their transformational presence and tireless effort to actualize justice and affirm the brilliance of Black students and colleagues.

-Instructional: The Black Educator Excellence Full-Time Faculty of the Year Award recognizes exceptional instructional faculty who have made outstanding contributions in teaching, mentoring, and service that promote equity, social justice, and Black empowerment.
+Instructional: The Black Educator Excellence Full-Time Faculty of the Year Award (Instructional) recognizes exceptional instructional faculty who have made outstanding contributions in teaching, mentoring, and service that promote equity, social justice, and Black empowerment.
 This award celebrates faculty members who center Black joy, knowledge, creativity, community and cultures in their work.
 Candidates should demonstrate excellence in pedagogy and curricular development that affirms Black students' identities and fosters their intellectual growth.
 The recipient will be an inspirational leader who motivates students and colleagues to reach their highest potential while advancing anti-racist, decolonized approaches to education.

-Counseling: The Black Educator Excellence Achievement Award honors counseling faculty who demonstrate outstanding practices supporting the wellness, personal growth, and emotional resilience of Black students and communities.
+Counseling: The Black Educator Excellence Full-Time Faculty of the Year Award (Counseling) honors counseling faculty who demonstrate outstanding practices supporting the wellness, personal growth, and emotional resilience of Black students and communities.
 This award recognizes faculty who center healing, empowerment, and anti oppressive approaches in their counseling, mentoring, advising, programming, and advocacy work.
 The recipient will exemplify commitment to advancing social justice, dismantling systemic racism, and creating nurturing spaces for Black students to thrive.
 Their inspirational presence, wisdom, and pioneering work around racial trauma, healing, and emotional emancipation exemplifies the epitome of Black excellence in counseling and student support services.
 This award pays tribute to the transformational contributions of counseling faculty who lead the way in promoting justice, resilience, and empowerment for Black students.

 The Black Excellence Adjunct Faculty of the Year Award recognizes an outstanding adjunct faculty member who has demonstrated exceptional teaching ability, leadership, and commitment to black student success.
 This annual award honors an adjunct faculty member who inspires students in and out of the classroom through innovative teaching practices, mentoring, and promoting diversity and inclusion.